whirledsol/react-mosaic-slideshow/README.md

 # React Mosaic Slideshow

 ## Overview
-This was built for the need to show a good ol'-fasioned javascript slideshow in React.
+This was built for the need to show a good ol'-fashioned javascript slideshow in React.
 It allows for control using a YouTubesque playbar.
-Animation and content are controlled by the application so the slides can be greatly customizable.
+Animation and content are controlled by the implementing application so the slides can be greatly customizable.

 ## Dependencies
 - chromatism